top of page

 I'm listening.
 I'm always going to listen AND RESPOND to my constituents -- that is, anyone who lives in Georgia State Senate District 1.
 Your issues aren't labeled Democratic or Republican.
 If you live in the District, you matter to me!

-Therefore, I'm going to set up regular weekly or bi-weekly "Come to the table" listening sessions in towns throughout the District starting in January 2026.
-Let me know your favorite gathering spot and I'll meet you there!
+Therefore, I'm scheduling "Come to the Table" listening sessions throughout the District this February through April.
+Let me know your favorite gathering spot* and I'll meet you there!

 image.png